jewettaij/moltemplate/examples/coarse_grained/DNA_models/dsDNA_only/twistable_Kratky-Porod/42bp_3particles/twist_motor_supercoiling/README.md

 ![Twisted DNA polymer](https://i1.ytimg.com/vi/TzCJ4BTUQ20/hqdefault.jpg)

-The "42bp3p" DNA model used in this example is shown below.
+### DNA model (42bp3p)

+The earliest description of a DNA model similar to this one that I am aware of is provided in the appendix of this paper:
+F. Benedetti , J. Dorier, Y. Burnier, and A. Stasiak Nucleic Acids Research (2014) Vol. 42, No. 5, 2848-2855, doi:10.1093/nar/gkt1353

+In this variant of the model, each monomer (consisting of 3 particles) represents 42 base pairs.
+(Hence the name "42bp3p")

 ![DNA model](../../images/DNA_models_similar_to_Benedetti++Stasiak_NAR2014.jpg)

 *(Note: The springs which controll the stiffness in the θB and φT directions control the bending and torsional stiffness of the polymer.
 They are non-linear springs which become infinitely strong if the polymer is bent by 60 degrees or twisted by 180 degrees.
-This insures that the polymer will maintain its twist and writhe even when large forces are applied.)*
+This ensures that the polymer will maintain its twist and writhe even when large forces are applied.)*

 In biology, machines like gyrase cause double stranded breaks allowing the polymer to pass through itself at times that would preferentially generate a negative supercoiling density throughout the DNA.
 These machines have the effect of twisting the DNA.
-In this example, "twist motors" are implemented in a much more simple way as rotary motors.
+However in this example, the agents responsible for twisting the DNA are "twist motors", implemented here as simple rotary motors using "fix twist".
 There are two types of rotary motors implemented:

 1) Motors that apply a constant torque to the polymer